esmini/esmini/README.md

 ### NCAP scenarios
 [OSC-NCAP-scenarios](https://github.com/vectorgrp/OSC-NCAP-scenarios) is a collection of scenarios based on Euro NCAP Test Protocols.
 "As the Euro NCAP scenarios are widely used, Vector decided to contribute the implementation of these scenarios using the ASAM standards."

+### OpenDRIVE plugin for Unreal Engine
+[brifsttar/OpenDRIVE](https://github.com/brifsttar/OpenDRIVE) plugin allows you to manipulate OpenDRIVE road networks in Unreal Engine.
+It's based on esmini RoadManager (esminiRMLib).

 ### Online OpenDRIVE viewer
 [odrviewer.io](https://odrviewer.io/) is an excellent interactive online OpenDRIVE viewer.
 Move around, zoom and inspect elements of the road network like roadID, laneID, successor and predecessor.

-### OpenDRIVE Editors
-[Truevision Designer](https://github.com/truevisionai/designer) Fully featured editor for xodr files, you can create/edit/export OpenDRIVE maps.

-### OpenDRIVE plugin for Unreal Engine
-[brifsttar/OpenDRIVE](https://github.com/brifsttar/OpenDRIVE) plugin allows you to manipulate OpenDRIVE road networks in Unreal Engine.
-It's based on esmini RoadManager (esminiRMLib).

 ### Editors

 [Blender Driving Scenario Creator add-on](https://github.com/johschmitz/blender-driving-scenario-creator) lets you create OpenDRIVE and OpenSCENARIO based scenarios.

+[Truevision Designer](https://github.com/truevisionai/designer) Fully featured editor for xodr files, you can create/edit/export OpenDRIVE maps.
+Free and commercial versions available.

 ### Carla Simulator
 [Carla](http://carla.org/) is an [Unreal](https://www.unrealengine.com/) based open source simulator worth to check out.